gomorpheus/morpheus-docs/infrastructure/networks/services.rst

 Overview
 ^^^^^^^^

 The Network Integrations section allows you to add and manage IPAM, DNS, and Service Registry integrations.
-These services can also be added in the `Administration -> Integrations` section.
+These services can also be added in the |AdmInt| section.

 The following integrations are currently supported: